-I am a Grand Strategy, Security, and Statecraft postdoctoral Fellow at MIT's Security Studies Program.
+I am an America in the World Consortium Fellow at Duke University.
+Previously, I was a Grand Strategy, Security, and Statecraft postdoctoral Fellow at MIT's Security Studies Program.
 My research expertise focuses on topics at the intersection of international security and international political economy.

-My research and teaching interests include economic statecraft, international security, international organizations, and foreign policy.
+My research and teaching interests include economic statecraft, international security, international institutions, and foreign policy.
 In particular, I investigate the political effects of financial coercion in foreign policy.
-The book project from my dissertation, "The Financialization of Foreign Policy: Targeted Financial Sanctions and Government Retaliation," identifies the conditions that prompt hostile government responses to the imposition of targeted financial sanctions on subnational actors by the U.S.
+The book project from my dissertation, "The Financialization of Foreign Policy: Targeted Financial Sanctions, Vulnerability, and Government Retaliation," identifies the conditions that prompt hostile government responses to the imposition of targeted financial sanctions on subnational actors by the U.S.